adhirajb1109/blogfolio/src/pages/index.md

 I am super excited to meet new friends, collaborators or maybe, co-founders!
 You can usually find me hanging out on [Twitter](https://twitter.com/adhirajb1109) and [Discord](https://discord.com/users/876685465183473675), so feel free to slide into my DMs and chat!
 Oh, and if you prefer the good old email way, you can reach me at [hey@adhiraj.xyz](hey@adhiraj.xyz).
-Would love to have a deep conversation about geeky topics with you ✨
+Would love to have a conversation deep-diving into geeky topics with you.